thombruce/cv/main.typ

         title: "Full Stack Web Developer @ Propheris",
         info: [_2019 --- Present_],
         [
+          // TODO: More detail for Propheris (and probably Imfuna too) like:
+          //       1.
+Third Party API integrations (health sector)
+          //       2.
+ElasticSearch upgrade, Rails upgrade
-          Part of a small web development team, building and maintaining a patient research platform for the #highlight[NHS] written in #highlight[Ruby on Rails].
+          //       3.
+Redis dashboard upgrade (custom plugin development) Part of a small web development team, building and maintaining a patient research platform for the #highlight[NHS] written in #highlight[Ruby on Rails].
           #set text(size: sizes.text-s2)
           #icon-list((
-            (icon: "lock", text: [Maintained strong data privacy standards and secure code in line with patient confidentiality standards.]), (icon: "chalkboard-user", text: [Rewrote documentation providing clearer guidelines for junior developers and code deployment practises.]), (icon: "users", text: [Engaged in peer code review with other developers, both senior and junior, to maintain code quality.])
+            (icon: "lock", text: [Maintained strong data privacy standards and secure code in line with patient confidentiality standards.]), (icon: "virus", text: [Rapid development of new data resources during COVID-19 pandemic, improving and providing new research insights.]), (icon: "chalkboard-user", text: [Rewrote documentation providing clearer guidelines for junior developers and code deployment practises.]), (icon: "users", text: [Engaged in peer code review with other developers, both senior and junior, to maintain code quality.]), (icon: "circle-up", text: [Managed upgrades of #highlight[ElasticSearch] database and #highlight[Redmine] project management tool.]), (icon: "laptop-code", text: [CLI builds and deployments using #highlight[Docker] and #highlight[Ansible].]), (icon: "cubes", text: [Contributed frequently to internal tools used in managing a large codebase with #highlight[over 30 custom modules].]), (icon: "handshake", text: [Regular involvement in B2B meetings with third-party developers and project managers for the co-development of our research APIs.]), (icon: "shield-halved", text: [#highlight[Test Driven Development] (TDD) using #highlight[RSpec].]), ))
-          ))
         ],
       )